Location: Babylon, Long Island, NYS, USA

 The drinking fountain in Babylon was erected at the intersection of Main Street and Fire Island Avenue/Deer Park Avenue.
 It was funded by the Women’s Exchange, a charitable organization formed to aid genteel women whose financial status had declined.

-It was manufactured by Stewart Iron Works in Kentucky, referenced in their catalogue as ‘drinking fountain for man and beast #209’ with a cast iron base and bronze statue; the remaining structure was made of zinc.
+It was manufactured by J. W. Fiske Iron Works of New York City referenced in their catalogue as ‘drinking fountain for man and beast #209 with a cast iron base and bronze statue; the remaining structure was made of zinc.

 On Memorial Day in 1897 a dedication ceremony was held with speeches and patriotic songs, and the American flag draping the fountain was removed.
 Water flowed from a spout in the base.
 It was considered a very handsome fountain which beautified the village.